Stefano Travaglia: 2020: French Open third round

-2021: First ATP final and Top 60 debut career-high ranking
+2021: First ATP final, Top 60

 He reached his first ATP final at the Melbourne tune-up tournament 2021 Great Ocean Road Open to the Australian Open in February 2021.
 As a result he reached a career-high ranking of World No. 60 on 8 February 2021.

+2025: First title in four years

+Travaglia won his sixth challenger title in Modena, and his first since winning the 2021 Sibiu Open, four years before.